course-details-portlet

 Course content

-The course focuses on the interactions between the energy storage technologies thermal energy, hydrogen technology, battery technology, and bio energy technologies.
-The course covers energy storage and bio energy both in the transport sector and in the stationary sector.
+The course focuses on the interactions between the energy storage technologies thermal energy, hydrogen technology, and battery technology.
+The course covers energy storage in the transport sector and in the stationary sector.
 The course covers of distributed and localised energy storage associated with solar cell installations in buildings and energy storage solutions related to wind farms.

 Learning outcome